BakstraetisDrengir/TicTacToe/docs/design_report.md

 Each player takes turn entering a number and the corresponding square is marked with either a X or an O token.

 The 3X3 board is stored in a dimensional array.
 The players take turns entering a number between 1 and 9 and a function will update the array with corresponding changes.
-Once a player has won the he will recive a message to that effect.
+Once a player has won he will recive a message to that effect.

  ## Classes